suneel0101/python-for-data-science-2015/README.md

 ```
 a and b are variables that the function `add` takes

-Practice problems:
+### Exercises
-- create function `multiply` that takes two variables and returns their product
+- solo: create function `multiply` that takes two variables and returns their product
-- write a function that takes a list of numbers and return True if the sum of the numbers is even and False otherwise.
+- with a partner: write a function that takes a list of numbers and return True if the sum of the numbers is even and False otherwise.

-# Using Other Libraries
+# Using Other Libraries (150)
 What is a library?
 A reusable, collection of code that someone else (or you) has already written.
 Some great built-in libraries:
 - `random`
 - `csv`